Train GraphicClick on the map to explore geographics

 « Reply #6 on: April 09, 2010, 22:16:28 »

-Yes, you can go CDF» (Cardiff - next trains) to BRI» (Bristol Temple Meads - next trains) (it's not BTM (Bristol Temple Meads (strictly, it should be BRI)) - at least not according to the railway!) via BPW» (Bristol Parkway - next trains), for the same fare as a direct service.
+Yes, you can go CDF» (Cardiff - next trains) to BRI» (Bristol Temple Meads - next trains) (it's not BTM (Bristol Temple Meads (strictly, it should be BRI) but BTM is a commonly used alternative)) - at least not according to the railway!) via BPW» (Bristol Parkway - next trains), for the same fare as a direct service.
 And as Devon_Metro says, it's a Saturday so an Off Peak Day Return is valid at all times.

 When planning your journey, just use the 'travel via' option on the journey planners.